elektito/elektito.github.io/_posts/2018-12-31-lrfs-4-early-userspace.md

  - Mounting the root file system might need access to kernel modules that are not built into the kernel, but are instead built as kernel modules and reside on the very file system we are going to mount.
-It is, of course, possible to built these into the kernel, but we might want to keep the kernel from becoming too large.
+It is, of course, possible to build these into the kernel, but we might want to keep the kernel from becoming too large.
 This was especially the case before, when RAM used to be more limited than it is now.